ankush0303/ankush0303.github.io/_pages/contact.md

 <br>
 <b>[Use of Residuals for Image Denoising](http://ameyanjarlekar.github.io/files/residuals.pdf)</b> <br>
- Implemented a denoisingalgorithm using the residual image.
+ Denoising algorithm using the residual image.
 Also, studied and implemented metrics for quality of image denoisingwithout the use of the reference image.

 <br>
 <b>[Supervised Detection of Tennis Ball from Camera Stream](https://github.com/ameyanjarlekar/MRT)</b> <br>
+Ball detection task required in the autonomous operations of the mars rover.
+This was done as a part of the IITB Mars Rover Team for the University Rover Challenge.

 <br>
 <b>[Image Reconstruction for Parallel MRI](https://github.com/ameyanjarlekar/Grappa-algorithm-for-Parallel-MRI)</b> <br>
+Modified version of GRAPPA algorithm on Xilinx Zynq-7000 FPGA Board for image reconstruction during Parallel MRI used in the indigenous MRI machine being developed at IIT Bombay

 <br>
 <b>[Distortion Correction for Modulation Recognition](http://ameyanjarlekar.github.io/files/signal_distort.pdf)</b> <br>
+Deployed a CNN model on the "RML2018.10a" dataset for the frequency estimation of various signals and analyzed its performance over various Signal to Noise (SNR) ratio

 <br>
 <b>[Microprocessor design](http://ameyanjarlekar.github.io/publications/proc.md)</b> <br>
+Designed a RISC microprocessor using VHDL

 <br>
 <b>[Text Categorization](http://ameyanjarlekar.github.io/files/text_categ.pdf)</b> <br>
+Classifying various articles from the 20Newsgroups dataset into 20 different categories.